syne-tune/syne-tune/syne_tune/blackbox_repository/README.md

 ## Supported blackboxes

-Currently we support the following blackbox from the literature:
+Currently, we support the following blackbox from the literature:

 - FCNET by [Klein et al.](https://arxiv.org/abs/1905.04970)
 - NASBench201 by [Dong et al.](https://arxiv.org/abs/2001.00326)